Midhun-30/HTML-PROJECT/README.md

 # HTML Project - Event Page, Tables, and Forms

 Welcome to the HTML Project repository!
-This repository contains the starter and final code for two complete projects that will be covered in a YouTube tutorial series.
-The tutorial series aims to provide comprehensive knowledge about HTML and guide you through building two exciting projects: an Event Page and a project focused on Tables and Forms.
+This repository contains the starter and final code for two complete projects.This aims to provide comprehensive knowledge about HTML and guide you through building two exciting projects: an Event Page and a project focused on Tables and Forms.

 ## Project 1: Event Page